-Following your heart disease screening, our Caldwell County cardiologist may recommend non-invasive cardiac testing, which is available right in our office.
-Diagnostic testing may rule out certain heart diseases or indicate the exact cause of your symptoms.
+Diagnostic testing can help rule out certain heart diseases or may indicate the exact cause of your symptoms.

-Echocardiogram is a Doppler ultrasound of the heart that evaluates heart function.
-Echocardiogram is also referred to as transthoracic echocardiogram (TTE), Doppler ultrasound of the heart, or surface echo.
-Learn more about echocardiogram.
+An echocardiogram is a Doppler ultrasound of the heart that evaluates heart structure and function.
+An echo is sometimes also referred to as a Doppler ultrasound of the heart or surface echo.

-Electrocardiogram (EKG) identifies if the heart is beating normally by measuring the heart's electrical activity.
-Learn more about EKG.
+An electrocardiogram (EKG or ECG) identifies whether your heart is beating normally by measuring its electrical activity.

-Nuclear stress testing shows images of how the heart pumps blood while it is beating.
-It measures blood flow to your heart muscle both at rest and during stress on the heart.
-The images can show areas of low blood flow through the heart and areas of damaged heart muscle that indicate the presence and degree of heart disease.
+Nuclear stress testing produces images that reveal how well your heart pumps blood while it is beating.
+It does so by measuring blood flow to your heart muscle while it is at rest, as well as when it is active and under stress.
+The images can identify areas of reduced blood flow through the heart and damaged tissue that may indicate the presence and extent of heart disease.

-A treadmill stress test evaluates how the heart works during exercise.
-It is also referred to as an exercise ECG.
+A routine treadmill stress test evaluates how well your heart functions during exercise.
+It is also referred to as an exercise EKG.
 A treadmill stress test may reveal heart problems not apparent when you are at rest, since the heart pumps faster during physical activity.

-Peripheral vascular ultrasound uses high frequency sound waves to produce images of the peripheral arteries, located in the arms and legs, and show how the blood moves through them.
+A peripheral vascular ultrasound uses high-frequency sound waves to produce real-time images of the peripheral arteries, located in the arms and legs, and show how well blood is circulating in these areas.
 This test can help diagnose peripheral artery disease (PAD).

-An event or Holter monitor records the heart’s rhythm to help heart doctors diagnose cardiac arrhythmia.
-The device is worn for a period of time to record the heart's rhythm when you have symptoms.
+A cardiac event or Holter monitor records the heart’s rhythm to help your cardiologist diagnose cardiac arrhythmia.
+The device is worn for a period of time to record the heart's rhythm when you experience symptoms.

-PFTs measure how well your lungs inhale and exhale air, and if they are doing a good job of moving oxygen throughout your body.
-They are commonly performed by pulmonologists to detect lung disorders, but cardiologists may use PFTs to help detect heart failure.
+PFTs measure how well your lungs inhale and exhale air, and if your lungs are doing a good job of helping to move oxygen throughout your body.
+These diagnostic tests are commonly performed by pulmonologists to detect lung disorders, but cardiologists may use PFTs to help detect heart failure.